Toni Hagen

-Toni Hagen (17 August 1917 in Luzern – 18 April 2003 in Lenzerheide) was a Swiss geologist and a pioneer of Swiss development assistance.
+Toni Hagen (17 August 1917 in Luzern – 18 April 2003 in Lenzerheide) was a Swiss origin Nepalese geologist and a pioneer of Swiss development assistance.

 Education

 After taking a diploma in engineering and geology from the Swiss Federal Institute of Technology in Zurich, he took a doctorate in the geology of the Welsh mountains and then became a research assistant at the Zurich Geological Institute.

 Hagen first visited Nepal in 1950 with a first Swiss development assistance mission.
 In 1952 he was employed by the government of Nepal and also worked for the United Nations.
 He explored the geography of that Himalayan state.